cfoh/snake-game/README.md

 ```

 ## Can DQN play a perfect game?
 This is an interesting question.
 The following youtube video seems to have the answer.
-The video explains the design of the system state and demonstrates the AI playing a perfect game with design:
+The video explains the design of the system state and demonstrates the AI playing a perfect game with the design:
 https://www.youtube.com/watch?v=vhiO4WsHA6c